bayramgeldi/news-agg-frontend/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is using this design: [https://dribbble.com/shots/21678041-NewsHub-News-Website](https://dribbble.com/shots/21678041-NewsHub-News-Website)

 ## Available Scripts